GDSC-TMSL/AndroidComposeCamp/week4/README.md

-# Content Pathways to cover this week Unit 4
+# Content Pathways to cover this week Unit 4(Navigation and App Architecture)

 These are the pathways that you need to cover in Unit 4.
 Remember, there are total 4 units each having 3 pathways.
 You need to complete all the pathaways and earn all the digital badges to get the certificate.
 Below are the links to the pathways of Unit 2 that you need to complete.